Your true Icelandic winter adventure awaits. Book your tour now!

 CAN I VISIT THE VOLCANO ERUPTION?

-You might not be able to visit the area on foot while the eruption is active because the area around the fissure may be closed for safety reasons.
-However, you can still safely view the ongoing volcanic activity from above with a volcano helicopter tour, which provides a unique and thrilling perspective.
-For future visits, we recommend expertly guided volcano tours for safety and an informative experience.
-Stay updated for new opportunities to explore!
+It's best to visit the volcanic areas with expertly guided volcano tours for safety and an informative experience.
+Usually, when the eruption is active, you might not be able to visit the area on foot as it can be closed for safety reasons.
+However, you can still get the best view of the ongoing volcanic activity from above with a volcano helicopter tour, which provides a unique and thrilling perspective.
+Stay updated for new opportunities to explore the newly formed land!

 CAN I VISIT THE BLUE LAGOON?